diffusiondata/taxi-demo/README.md

 When a taxi is added it will appear in the list on your *Taxis* page and everyone's *World view* but no one elses *Taxis* list.

 Taxi behaviour defaults to roaming around the town looking for fares.
 When they are not collecting or carrying a passenger they continually pick a random destination and travel there.
-When they have a fair they first travel to the start of the journey, collect the passenger and then travel to the destination.
+When they have a fare they first travel to the start of the journey, collect the passenger and then travel to the destination.
 Once the taxi reaches the destination they start roaming again.

 ### Passengers and Auctions